-For a lung biopsy, a bronchoscopy utilises a thin tube with a camera is threaded down the throat and into the respiratory organs.
+For a lung biopsy, a bronchoscopy utilizes a thin tube with a camera is threaded down the throat and into the respiratory organs.
 A small tissue sample can then also be taken with the same instrument for testing, known as a biopsy.

-There are several other tests that may then be called for to further categorise the condition and determine which organs are most affected.
+There are several other tests that may then be called for to further categorize the condition and determine which organs are most affected.
 These tests are particularly beneficial in understanding the extent of the nodule growth and the appropriate management plan.

 - Lung function tests – to measure the rate, volume and efficiency of breathing and ability to deliver oxygen to the circulation system